hopetambala/SI664-docs/exercises/final_project.md

 * [Exercise 8.3](./assignment_v8p3.md)

 ## <a name="mysql_db"></a>3.0 MySQL database
 Write a data import script that transforms your flat file data set into a MySQL relational database.
-You can embed your SQL statements in a Python script or write a MySQL script (`*.sql`) script that creates and populates your database with data.
+You can embed your SQL statements in a Python script or write a MySQL script (`*.sql`) that creates and populates your database with data.

 :bulb: Feel free to utilize the `run_mysql_script.py` script available in the [SI664-repo](https://github.com/UMSI-SI664-2018Fall/SI664-scripts/tree/master/scripts) to execute